async-go/asyncgo/docs/index.md

 ---
 layout: docs
-title: 'AsyncGo Documentation'
+title: "AsyncGo Documentation"
 description: Learn how to use AsyncGo
 ---

-## Introduction
+# AsyncGo Basics

 Welcome to AsyncGo!
-AsyncGo helps your team communicate flexibly and without the interruptions caused by meetings and chat:
+AsyncGo helps your team communicate flexibly and without the interruptions caused by meetings and chat.
+This documentation site is broken out into a few areas.
+This page contains the basics and context you need to get up and running.

-- Your **topic board** becomes the "office water cooler" to find out what's being discussed.
-- **Timeboxed discussions** help everyone know what to focus on next.
-- Embedded **facilitation tools** helps everyone get to great results quickly.
-- **Structured context** and **outcomes** ensure discussions begin and end with clarity.
-- Use meeting time for **human connection**.
-Try a coffee chat instead!

-Table of Contents

-* TOC
-{:toc}

----
+{% include docs_nav.md %}

 ## What are the basics?

 AsyncGo is a discussion tool meant to be used by teams.
 Each team gets a topic board that has all the important discussions that are happening for that team.
-Anyone can create a [topic](#topics) at any time, and we encourage you to set a [due date](#timeboxing) on every item since the topic list is sorted by what's coming due.
+Anyone can create a [topic](/topics) at any time, and we encourage you to set a [due date](#timeboxing) on every item since the topic list is sorted by what's coming due.
 It's also important to write a good description, and pre-format the outcome so that everyone knows the information needed coming into the